dadhi/FastExpressionCompiler/README.md

 - `MemberInit` with the `MemberMemberBinding` and the `ListMemberBinding` binding types
 - `NewArrayInit` multi-dimensional array initializer is not supported yet

+To find what nodes are not supported in your expression you may use the technic described below in the [Diagnostics](#diagnostics) section.

 The compilation is done by traversing the expression nodes and emitting the IL.
 The code is tuned for the performance and the minimal memory consumption.